GunjanSkry/AdonisJs-demo/README.md

 - This framework is very similar to laravel framework, we can create migration (<https://adonisjs.com/docs/4.1/migrations>), controller (<https://adonisjs.com/docs/4.1/controllers>) just like laravel.
 - Configuration for MySql database is in `config/database.js`.
 - I have created the migration of two tables : Users and Todos, In Users table we will store users and in todo tables we will store todo note of each user.
-In order to run migrations run below command.

- `adonis migration:run`

 - Relationships between to models can be defined also like laravel, see `app/models`.
 More on this is explained in here <https://adonisjs.com/docs/4.1/relationships>
 - There is a postmaster collection of endpoints to check S3, redis, SQS, Prometheus in AdonisJs.
 The descrition for each point is given in it.
 You have to import it to the postmaster.
 - Support for the redis in AdonisJs is explained here <https://adonisjs.com/docs/4.1/redis>, Configuration file for redis can be changed from `config/redis.js`.